Skip to main content

 R - Review Before PostingEvery post should pass through a compliance check before publishing.
 This doesn't need to be burdensome - a quick mental checklist using CLEAR is enough.
 The real danger isn't posting something obviously wrong; it's the gradual drift that happens when you're creating content quickly without a system.

-None of this should scare you away from social media.
-It just means you need to educate rather than hard-sell - which is actually better marketing anyway.
+None of this should scare you off social media.
+It just means you educate rather than hard-sell, which is better marketing anyway.

 Platform Strategy for Law Firms